KTVE (Texas): History

 Despite not having a network affiliation, KTVE broadcast the 1954 World Series to Longview by relaying the signal of a station in Shreveport, Louisiana, for the first three games.
 However, the day of Game 4, viewers instead saw Henry on their screens, reading a telegram from NBC ordering the station to cease and desist from its action.
 (KLTV later launched with a full NBC affiliation just one week later.)

 KLTV's October 1954 arrival marked the beginning of the end for KTVE, but unlike KETX-TV, which ceased telecasting just eight days after KLTV launched, channel 32 continued telecasting through much of 1955.
 That March, the FCC approved an increase in effective radiated power from 20,000 to 224,000 watts.
 However, that was not enough to improve the television station's financial position.
 KTVE signed off Christmas Day 1955, making it the 18th UHF television station to fold that year.
 Henry stated that KTVE went off the air in order to carry out a financial reorganization.

 After KTVE ceased telecasting, Henry announced the acquisition of the construction permit by Gregg Television, a corporation headed by Hugh U. Garrett.
 However, the FCC cancelled the permit for KTVE and two other stations for failure to prosecute in September 1956, with Henry still listed as the permittee.
 Gregg Television instead entered into a chaotic and unsuccessful battle to wrest the educational channel 2 allocation from Denton for commercial use in Longview.
-The KTVE callsign is now used on the NBC affiliate in El Dorado, Arkansas.